idiap/bob/doc/TutorialsPerformance.rst

   >>> pyplot.grid(True)
   >>> pyplot.show() # doctest: +SKIP

-This will produce an mage like the following one:
+This will produce an image like the following one:

 .. plot::